pizzaperp95/PepperoniPages/docs/usage.md

-Processing a single file: ```python peppages.py -s page.p2f``` Pepperoni Pages automatically switches to the pages directory, so no need to do that. it also means that all file paths must be relative to the pages directory.
+Processing a single file: ```python peppages.py -s page.p2f``` Pepperoni Pages automatically switches to the pages directory, so no need to do that. it also means that all file paths must be relative to the pages directory. (same case with templates.)

 Processing an entire folder: ``` python peppages.py -b ./```

 Argument 1 is the processing type. (batch, single)

 Argument 2 is the file path.

 ## Arguments: